MindscapeHQ/raygun4breakpad/README.md

 Breakpad sample projects for Linux and MacOS to use with Raygun.com.

 Each sample is a small code project that integrates with the Breakpad source.
-When executed, the application will crash and creates a crash dump file (`.dmp`).
+When executed, the application crashes and creates a crash dump file (`.dmp`).

 Upload the resulting file to Raygun using the `send_minidump.sh` script contained in each sample folder.